vincentbergeron33/Heritage-Housing-Issues/README.md

 |YearRemodAdd|Remodel date (same as construction date if no remodelling or additions)|1950 - 2010|
 |SalePrice|Sale Price|34900 - 755000|

+* **Project Terms & Jargon**
+    * Database is all the data that has been gathered by the client which include the features and the target.
+	* features are all the variable above except the SalePrice.
+They are use to predict the Target which is SalePrice.
+	* Target is SalePrice.
+The target is the variable we want to predict by using the features.
+    * Best features are the feature which explain in the high percentage the database.
+	* R2 is the score a Machine Learning Regressir pipeline gets by predicting the target from the features.
+R2 is between 0 and 1, the close to 1, the more precised if is the ML pipeline.

 ## Business Requirements